-While the results were certainly dazzling, what Apple needed was a product that would take it to the next level.
-Fortunately, it had the iMac G3 up its sleeve.
-Going on sale on August 15, 1998, the brightly colored translucent Macintosh helped turn around Apple for good.
+While the results proved dazzling, Apple still needed a hit product to take things to the next level.
+Fortunately, Cupertino had the iMac G3 up its sleeve.
+Going on sale on August 15, 1998, the brightly colored, translucent Macintosh helped turn around Apple for good.

-Add in the iBooks and, a couple of years later, the iPod, and Apple would be well on its way to becoming the titan we know today.
+Add in the iBooks and, a couple years later, the iPod, and Apple would be well on its way to becoming the titan we know today.
 Pretty amazing how much things can change in 20 years, right?
-(For comparison, Apple raked in $61.1 billion in this year’s most recent financial quarter.)

 Were you an Apple fan in 1998?
 Let us know your memories of this time in the comments below.